storybookjs/marko/docs/api/argtypes.md

 <div class="aside">

-NOTE: Just as it happens with other properties (such as `args`), `argTypes` can be overridden in a single story.
+As it happens with other properties such as `args`, `argTypes` can be overridden in a single story.

 </div>